strapi/strapi/docs/3.0.0-beta.x/getting-started/introduction.md

 ### Custom content structure

-With the admin panel of Strapi, you will be able to create the content structure that match your needs.
-Create it in just few clicks.
-Really fast to getting started.
+With the admin panel of Strapi, You can generate the admin panel in just a few clicks, and get your whole CMS setup in a few minutes.

 ### Manage content

-The Strapi's admin panel provide you an intuitive interface to create edit and delete your content.
+The Strapi's admin panel gives you an intuitive interface to create edit and delete your content.

 ### Developer-friendly API